-On February 1, 2021, the Company completed a public offering of 2,211,538 shares of its common stock, including 288,461 shares purchased by the underwriters, at \$65.00 per share.
+On February 1, 2021, the Company completed an underwritten public offering of 2,211,538 shares of its common stock, including 288,461 shares purchased by the underwriters pursuant to their option to purchase additional shares, at \$65.00 per share.
 Net proceeds to the Company from the offering were \$134.9 million after deducting underwriting discounts and commissions of approximately \$8.6 million, and other offering expenses payable by the Company of \$198 thousand.